briankappgoldstein/new-site/_posts/2019-02-06-life-is-better-when-you-like-musicals.md

 Whatever you're feeling right now; you're not alone.
 You're not some damaged and unlovable skrell, you're not without basic human dignity.
 More importantly, if you choose to see things this way, and talk about it honestly, you not only can have a life that's enjoyable to live but actually make art:

-> And this next part, sounds like nonsense
+> And this next part, sounds like nonsense <br>
-> But I swear to God, Tina Fey gave me confidence
+> But I swear to God, Tina Fey gave me confidence <br>
-> Taught me everything that is good comes from honesty
+> Taught me everything that is good comes from honesty <br>
-> Everybody's got a voice, you just gotta follow it
+> Everybody's got a voice, you just gotta follow it <br>
 > She on her role model shit

 <iframe width="560" height="315" src="https://www.youtube.com/embed/7-AGnbm7Ul4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>